blanchardjeremy/signal-voip-registration-helper/README.md

 ### Common Issues

 1. **"signal-cli is not installed or not in PATH"**
-   - Install signal-cli following the instructions above
+   - Install `signal-cli` following the instructions above
    - Ensure it's in your system PATH

 2. **Verification code not received**
-   - Check your phone for SMS or voice call
+   - Check your phone for SMS
-   - Wait up to 60 seconds for voice verification
    - Ensure your phone number is correct

 3. **Device linking fails**